Is shopping for the best family cell phone plan driving you crazy? We get it.

 There are several Verizon family plans, which include unlimited talk and text, ranging from 2GB to 100GB.
 Between 2GB and 24GB, the amounts are labeled by sizes.
 For instance, 2GB is labeled as Small and 24GB is labeled as Extra-Extra Large.

 The service recommends for families to begin with a Verizon cell phone plan of 8GB, otherwise known as the Large plan.
 Beginning with Large, each plan has an added incentive: an extra 2GB of data per line.
 Verizon allows up to 10 devices to be connected to the plan.

-Of course, there are additional fees on top of the plans you're paying for.
-You need to pay the line access fee for any device (smartphone, tablet, hotspot, or other connected devices) you plan to add to the service.
-Then, unless you bring your own phone or sign up for a promotion, you could be adding a monthly finance fee produced by your new phone.
+Of course, there are additional fees on top of the plans you're paying for, like access charges.
+You need to pay this line access fee for any device (smartphone, tablet, hotspot, or other connected devices) you add to the service.

 Verizon Shared Data Plan

 Verizon doesn't exactly have an exclusive family share plan, but the service does feature mobile share data-only plans, which is perfect for everyone.
 Though the data plans once fell into the Verizon Share Everything Plan, they now fall into the Data Only Plan.

 You can choose between 2GB and 100GB per month - mind you, the 100GB option is incredibly expensive.
 However, with 100GB you can look at up to 300,000 web pages, check 1,300,000 emails, stream 300 hours of video, or use 20,000 hours of turn-by-turn navigation per month.